 Anxiety can strike when you least expect it.
 Everyone’s experiences with anxiety are different, it can grip you as soon as you wake up or it can strike at an unexpected moment.
 It can be something you live with for years or something that happens all of a sudden.

 My own experience with anxiety is a familiar story for many of you.
-I had it when I lived in my first flat, and I became a full-on hypochondriac who thought she was dying.
+I had it when I lived in my first flat.
 My heart would beat, my palms would sweat.
 My fight or flight would kick in.
 And even now, I get it bad, in the form of not being able to eat and feeling nauseous, and having my heart pounding in my chest and my cheeks flushing.

-I know SO many people who have anxiety now.
-For some of them, hypnotherapy helped, but nothing manages anxiety like a good plan for the day.
+Therapy helps when you’re anxious.
+But, having a routine that helps you cope with anxiety is another great way to stay on top of it.
+You can’t cure anxiety, but you can learn to manage it.
 Giving yourself structure and sticking to it will help manage anxiety that’s caused by being part of a generation that’s ‘always on’, where everything is instant and results-driven.
 You need to create a realistic schedule that helps you manage your day-to-day anxieties because there’s no quick cure or fix.

 START THE DAY